-Understanding first principles causality from statistical modeling, however, is challenging.
+Understanding first principles causality from statistical modeling of attribute data, however, is challenging.
 McElreath (2018) gives the example of trying to understand the physics behind race cars by measuring their attributes.
 Knowing the speed and handling characteristics of each car, eventually the right things could be measured on each car to build statistical models with enough predictive power to know how a new car might perform in a race, but it would be quite difficult to infer the general physical concepts (and laws) like torque, angular momentum, friction, conservation of energy, etc. from these statistical models.
-Of course, with prior knowledge of the physics, finding the right attributes to measure on the cars and statistical modeling are more quickly done.
+Of course, with prior knowledge of the physics, finding the right attributes to measure on the cars and statistical modeling are more quickly and accurately done.
 This is important because even when the physical laws are known, modeling them directly can be prohibitively complex or computationally expensive (e.g. air resistance) whereas experiments and statistical models can more efficiently arrive at useable solutions.

-The same is true of studies of flake formation and the role of fracture mechanics within it.
-Fracture mechanics itself is a massive field of study, but the best examples of its application to flake formation are from the papers of Cotterell and Kamminga () and of Speth (1972).
+Admittedly, the circular relation between flake formation and the role of fracture mechanics within it has been difficult to establish.
+Fracture mechanics itself is a longstanding and widely-applied field of study, but its practical application has been exteremely limited in our field, with the best examples coming from the papers of Cotterell and Kamminga () and of Speth (1972).
 These papers start with the physics of fracture mechanics in brittle solids to then explain how flakes are formed and, therefore, why they vary.
-Some aspects, like the bulb of percussion, are more easily directly accounted for in fracture mechanics whereas for other attributes, like flake size and shape, the conceptual and mathematical frameworks are provided.
+Some features, like the bulb of percussion, are more easily directly accounted for in fracture mechanics (e.g., Hertzian cone formation) whereas for other attributes, like flake size and shape, the conceptual and mathematical frameworks are provided.
 However, as with the just mentioned example of air resistance, translating the physics of how flakes are formed into a workable model that can predict flake size and shape given the relevant parameters (e.g. core shape, angle of blow, force of blow, etc.) has not come to pass (cf. Speth 1972), and it may not come to pass any time soon. [give example of age of the known universe fracture mechanics model].